SorinoSSK/VFlowTech-Doc/content/apps/iot-manager/gateway-details/index.md

 parameters.
 These parameters are usually related to gateway for example `battery level`, `cpu usage`, `memory usage`, `device temperature` etc.

-{{< img-simple src="gateway-detail-parameter.png" alt="Gateway Detail" class="border-0 rounded-circle" >}}
+{{< img-simple src="gateway-detail-parameter.png" alt="Gateway parameters" class="border-0 rounded-circle" >}}

 #### Parameter Mapping
 The parameter mapping is a very important feature which allows to create a mapping between the incoming JSON payload and the sensor parameters in the system.
+Parameter gives a structure way incoming data is stored in the platform.
 Detailed information is provided about this feature on the [Parameter Mapping](({{<ref "apps/iot-manager/parameter-mapping/index.md">}})) document.

+{{< img-simple src="gateway-detail-parameter-mapping.png" alt="Parameter Mapping" class="border-0 rounded-circle" >}}

 #### Sensor
 The sensor page shows all the sensors connected to the gateway.
 The connected sensors